GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
-There is no programming language in use today that is qualitatively better than Simula-67.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts